levkk/pg-replica-auditor/README.md

 Counts all the rows using `COUNT(lag_column)` to make sure row counts match on both replica and primary.
 Very slow, since it has to do a full scan (index or table).
 Adjust `--count-before` to count all columns before a timestamp on `--lag-column`, or `updated_at` by default.

 #### Missing Sequential Records
-Go throught the table with a step size of `MAX(id)` * `--step-size=0.01`.
+Go throught the table with a step size of `MAX(id)` * `--step-size=0.0001`.
 The assumption is that if records will be missing, they will be missing in bulk, grouped together.

+### Checksum all records in chunks
+Go through the table with a step size of `MAX(id)` * `--step-size=0.0001`.
+Sum the MD5 hashes of all columns.
+The assumption is that MD5 checksum is quick and retrieving adjacent rows is also quick.
+The smaller the step size, the more granular the checksum area is, narrowing down the problematic area of the table; the checksum query will run faster as well, since it has to checksum less rows.

 ## Requirements